-Long Range Planning - 25 Year Long Range Service Plan Transit Development Plan - 6 Year Balanced 25-Year Financial Plan Long Term Staffing Plan Provides a financially Provides our vision for a Annual Budget constrained plan for investment regionally integrated, innovative in services and facilities that will transit network that helps people move us toward our vision and get from where they are to demonstrates sustainability of where they want to be. authority for projects, operations. programs, and ongoing operations.
+Long Range Service Plan Balanced 25-Year Financial Plan Long Term Staffing Plan Transit Development Plan - 6 Year Provides our vision for a regionally integrated, innovative transit network that helps people Provides a financially constrained plan for investment in services and facilities that will Annual Budget get from where they are to where they want to be. move us toward our vision and demonstrates sustainability of operations.
+Provides annual expenditure authority for projects, programs, and ongoing operations.
+Operationalizes the vision and direction provided by the Long- range plan and transit development plan.
+Allocates public resources to strategic priorities and ensures adequate reserves.